angular-ui/ui-grid/README.md

 [![Selenium Test Status](https://saucelabs.com/browser-matrix/nggrid.svg)](https://saucelabs.com/u/nggrid)

+## Mission Statement
+Most flexible and tailorable angular grid, working with native angular constructs.
+Free and open source.
+Aiming to be the default grid for any angular UI project.

 # Help!

 Head to http://ui-grid.info for documentation and tutorials.
 Join https://gitter.im/angular-ui/ui-grid to discuss development and ask for specific help.